Skip to Main Content

 Can I Be Fired If My Short Term Disability Is Denied?

-If you suffer from an injury or illness that prevents you from working, you may qualify for STD.
-Your symptoms could be physical, mental or a combination of both.
-For example, if you’ve injured or broken a bone outside of work, you’ll likely qualify for STD.
-You may also qualify if mental health issues are stopping you from completing your job duties.
+If you suffer from an illness or injury that prevents you from working, you may qualify for STD benefits.
+Conditions can be physical, psychological, or a combination of both.
+For example, if you’ve broken a bone outside of work, you will often qualify.
+Mental illness, such as anxiety or depression, may also qualify if it prevents you from performing your job duties.

 STD applications are typically made if a person is suffering from an illness or injury that stops them from completing the essential duties of their occupation.
 The illness or injury could be acute or is sometimes chronic in nature.